 Similarly, WordPress.org, on the other hand, is a self-hosted site.
 Here the users will have access to site files, codes and deploy them however they like.
 They can have their own domain name and can choose any web hosting.
 Some of the web hostings are Bluehost, SiteGround, HostGator, etc. You can apply any of them for your site.
 Also, we can say WordPress.org is the home of WordPress software files and a collection of templates in PHP programming language.
 For both beginners and experienced developers, WordPress.org is easy to use as you get customizable templates, plugins for added functionality.
 The visual text editor just smoothens the work in WordPress.org.

 From WordPress.org you get to download the WordPress software which is free and open source content management system.
 You need to install the software on a web browser to use it.
 So if you download WordPress from WordPress.org you set it up as a host.
 Then you use the downloaded WordPress on your website after setting it up with the hosting provider.
 You can choose any web hosting for your site.
+You can either free WordPress hosting for your site or paid.
 For this reason, WordPress.org is called as self-hosted.
 In the case of WordPress.com, you don’t need to install WordPress and can create a site just signing up for WordPress.com account.

 If you just want to create a site quickly without worrying about designs or ongoing site maintenance or other technical issues then you can choose WordPress.com.
 This has been a popular choice of students, bloggers, and other creative peoples as the users don’t have to go through the customization options for free versions.
 But in WordPress.org you get full control of your website.
 You are free to customize your site the way you want to.